 Solution-Centred Hypnotherapy Helping you to make life better

-As a fully qualified, professional hypnotherapist, I work in partnership with clients from a variety of backgrounds in and around York, treating a range of different conditions.
+As a fully qualified hypnotherapist with over 12 years' experience, I work in partnership with clients from a variety of backgrounds in and around York and also nationally and overseas, treating a range of different conditions.

 My approach entails gaining a detailed understanding of your individual circumstances and issues, helping you to identify appropriate and motivating goals, and then using my training and experience of a range of safe, tried and tested techniques to support you in moving forward to achieve lasting, positive change.